SharedSignals June 2024

 A Transmitter MAY change the stream status without a request from a Receiver.
 The Transmitter sends an event of type "https://schemas.openid.net/secevent/ssf/event-type/stream-updated" to indicate that it has changed the status of the Event Stream.

-If a Transmitter decides to change the status of an Event Stream from "enabled" to either "paused" or "disabled", then the Transmitter MUST send this event to any Receiver that is currently "enabled" to receive events from this stream.
+If a Transmitter decides to change the status of an Event Stream from "enabled" to either "paused" or "disabled", then the Transmitter MUST send this event to the Receiver before stopping the stream.

-If the Transmitter changes the status of the stream from either "paused" or "disabled" to "enabled", then it MUST send this event to any Receiver that has previously been enabled to receive events for the stream.
+If the Transmitter changes the status of the stream from either "paused" or "disabled" to "enabled", then it MUST send this event to the Receiver upon re-enabling the stream.

 A Transmitter MAY send a Stream Updated event even if the event is not present in the events_supported, events_requested and / or events_delivered fields in the Stream Configuration (Section 7.1.1).